How to start healing after a personal trauma

-You may have experienced a traumatic event (an injury, loss of a loved one or property, a serious threat, or any overwhelming emotional experience).
+You may have experienced a personal trauma – a traumatic event (an injury, loss of a loved one or property, a serious threat, or any overwhelming emotional experience).
 Even though the event may be over, you may now be experiencing, or may experience later, some strong emotional or physical reactions.

 It is very common, in fact quite normal, for people to experience emotional aftershocks when they have passed through a horrible event.
 Sometimes the emotional aftershock (or stress reactions) appears immediately after the trauma.
 Sometimes they may appear a few hours or a few days later.
 And, in some cases, weeks or months may pass before the stress reactions appear.

 Recently I was asked by Workcover to see Brent for trauma counselling, even though his accident and injury had occurred 12 months earlier.
 Brent was still experiencing significant trauma reactions including headaches, anxiety, irritability, and regular flashbacks of the incident, especially at night, and he often woke in a lather of sweat and with his heart pounding.
 Brent told me he thought he was losing his mind, yet when he had spoken to his GP about it, the GP simply prescribed more painkillers.
 Yes, Brent suffered some physical pain, but his major affliction was his psychological pain.
 He felt alone, misunderstood, and abandoned.